Deadpikle/JNWCollectionView/README.md

 ```
 The drag and drop marker itself is optional.

 You can also enable automatic scrolling of your layout during a drag + drop operation.
-In the layout's `dropIndexPathAtPoint:' method, call `[self scrollIfNecessaryForDragAtPoint:point];` to call the super/overridden method.
+In the layout's `dropIndexPathAtPoint:` method, call `[self scrollIfNecessaryForDragAtPoint:point];` to call the super/overridden method.
 The client must enable auto scroll in the view controller by doing the following:
 ```objc
 JNWCollectionViewGridLayout *layout = [[JNWCollectionViewGridLayout alloc] init];
 // Set up layout